KearaB/KearaB/README.md

-# Hi there 👋🏻,  Keara here.
+# Hi there,  Keara here.👋🏻

 ## I am an aspiring Data Scientist from South Africa.